TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-07-12-scope-and-downgrade-your-php-tool-for-everyone-to-use.md

 <blockquote class="blockquote text-center">
 When we sweep it under the rug, it doesn't work.
 <br>
-The rug will eventually start to raise.
+The rug will eventually start to rise.
 </blockquote>

 ## Limit for Tool Maintainer

 If you decide to maintain your package this way, you put a lock on your utils code:

-* You can't use promoted properties from PHP 8.0, because code has to work on PHP 7.4.
+* You can't use promoted properties from PHP 8.0 because code has to work on PHP 7.4.
-* You can use union types, you can use new `str_*()` functions and so on.
+* You can use union types, new `str_*()` functions and so on
 * Your code becomes more and more obsolete with every new PHP version.

-Same goes for packages you use.
-Once you use Symfony 5.4, 6, 7 at the same time, you have to look for features that are available in Symfony 5.4, but also in Symfony 7.0.
-You can use new features, you can use deprecated and removed features.
+The same goes for packages you use.
+Once you use Symfony 5.4, 6, and 7 at the same time, you have to look for features that are available in Symfony 5.4 but also in Symfony 7.0.
+You cannot use new features, you cannot use deprecated and removed features either.

-Soon you **support everything for everyone**.
+Soon, you **support everything for everyone**.

 <img src="/assets/images/posts/2024/interconnected.jpg" class="img-thumbnail" style="max-width: 30em">

 They joy of fresh coding is slowly going away.

 <blockquote class="blockquote text-center">
 It's like driving a Tesla car.
-But instead of electricity-powered engine,
+But instead of an electricity-powered engine,
 <br>you'd have to use your legs and bike pedals.
 </blockquote>

 ## Result?
 Abandoned Packages

-Frustrations from struggling with legacy code is reasons developers leave their paid jobs.
-No surprise these packages - once cool and useful tools - are now slowly abandoned and forgotten.
-Even merging PRs with diff like above take months to merge.
-Few more months to tag and release new version.
+Frustrations from struggling with legacy code are among the reasons developers leave their paid jobs.
+It's no surprise that these packages—once cool and useful tools—are now slowly abandoned and forgotten.
+Even merging PRs with diffs like above takes months.
+It takes a few more months to tag and release a new version.

-It's a pity, because these PHP tools are often very useful and well-written.
-They help you improve code, monitor code quality or make your code style consistent.
+It's a pity because these PHP tools are often handy and well-written.
+They help you improve code, monitor code quality, or make your code style consistent.

 <br>